ritesh3009/gtu/Readme.md

-This is the readme for the first repository
+This is the readme for the first repository.

 This is the second line.